hasgeek/50p-handbook/payments-on-whatsapp-heres-how-it-works.md

 # Payments on WhatsApp?
 Here’s how it works.

+_Abhishek Balaji, February 2018_

 WhatsApp is among the latest apps to start supporting peer to peer payments using the UPI framework.
 There has been quite the [controversy surrounding this release](https://www.medianama.com/2018/02/223-paytm-vs-whatsapp-on-upi/) on the features implemented and the NPCI has clarified that the [app will follow all the guidelines](https://www.medianama.com/2018/02/223-npci-statement-calls-whatsapp-payments-launch-a-beta/) set for UPI when the feature rolls out completely.

 One of the earliest announcements about this feature was a report by The Ken.
 You can read more here: [https://the-ken.com/story/whatsapp-upi-payments/](https://the-ken.com/story/whatsapp-upi-payments/)

 ### Peer to peer payments

 When UPI was launched, it was met with a lot of cheer by the apps and services which had struggled to find an easy way to enable payments within the app.
 One had to use a wallet, escrow service, or a third party service to enable such payments.